 "We would like to hire talented personnel regardless of nationality," "We need personnel who can speak foreign languages and understand foreign situations," "We would like to actively hire personnel with diverse backgrounds."
 In Japan, there are a growing number of companies that operate in line with these statements, and the hiring of international students is increasing.
-However, it is still not easy for an international student to be hired in Japan.
-The JASSO website listed below contains the experiences of job seekers like yourself as well as job search event information; be sure to look through these materials and start your job hunt early.
+However, it is not easy for an international student to be hired in Japan.
+Job hunting experiences and information on job hunting-related events are posted on this website, so use them as a reference to find a job as soon as possible.

-For information regarding Schedule for finding full-time employment, please refer to the following guidebook:
+For information regarding the schedule for finding full-time employment, please refer to the following guidebook:

 2）Utilize the Employment Service Center for Foreigners